Van23Li/oat_semester_project_Fan/README.md

 (in mai.m)

 - cfg.display5: whether to plot DOF's s-t curve.

-Others are as same as RRT_7D
+Others are the same as RRT_7D